QuickBooks for Manufacturing: Unlocking its Full Potential

 So, as you can see, it is quite easy to fall into negative inventory.
 And this is why using QuickBooks for manufacturing becomes tricky due to not being able to convert raw materials into final products.

 Is QuickBooks Good for Manufacturing?

 Let’s cut to the chase, QuickBooks for manufacturing isn’t ideal.

 It’s got your business covered for tracking your finances and even handling some inventory.
-But, the long and short of it is QuickBooks isn’t designed to support a small business manufacturer, at least in terms of running the production side of the business.
+But, the long and short of it is QuickBooks isn’t designed to support a modern manufacturer, at least in terms of running the production side of the business.